axibase/docs-util/guide.md

   * :white_check_mark: `Example configuration:`
   * :no_entry: `Sample configuration:`

+---

-## Linting
+## Custom Rules

-The repository contains custom linting rules for identifying inconsistencies and style violations.
+The repository contains custom rules for identifying inconsistencies and style violations.

+## Rule Scope

-To enable or disable [rules](./linting-rules/) within the given Markdown file, add an HTML marker to the selected section of the document.
+To enable or disable [rules](./linting-rules/) within the given Markdown file, wrap the text with non-printable HTML comments.

 * Disable all rules: `<!-- markdownlint-disable -->`
 * Enable all rules: `<!-- markdownlint-enable -->`